purplegummy/SimpleDiscordAgent/README.md

 # SimpleDiscordAgent
-This is for educational purposes only!
-Don't actually use this 😉

 Here is step by step process on how to use the agent.
 For this repo, this will be running locally, so your computer should be able to load and run a model in order for this to work.